WMD-group/workfunction/README.md

 Workfunction
 ============

 A Fortran program to calculate a planar averaged electrostatic potential from a 3D potential grid for the density functional theory code VASP.
-It can be used to compute the work function for a material surface or as an alignment technique for comparing the electronic eigenvalues of different systems.
+It can be used to compute the workfunction (or ionisation potential) for a material surface or as an alignment technique for comparing the electronic eigenvalues of different systems.

 Files:
 - workfunction_v1.f, the original distribution version (pre 2006)